contao/docs-archive/manual/en/04-Managing-content.md

 ## Insert tags

-Insert Tags are wildcards that are replaced with dynamic content when a page is printed to the screen.
+Insert tags are wildcards that are replaced with dynamic content when a page is printed to the screen.
 They e.g. allow you to show the current date, address a front end user by his name or include a file.
 Insert tags can be used almost anywhere in Contao, even on cached pages.